 During 2020, a New Jersey corporation, talkMD Clinicians, PA ("talkMD"), was formed by the wife of the Executive Chairman, who is a licensed physician, to provide telehealth services. talkMD was determined to be a variable interest entity ("VIE") for financial reporting purposes because the entity will be controlled by the Company.
-As of December 31, 2021, talkMD had not yet commenced operations.
-During the year ended December 31, 2021, the Company made arrangements to have the income tax returns prepared for talkMD and advanced the funds for the required taxes.
-The aggregate amount advanced was approximately \$3,500.
+As of December 31, 2022, talkMD had not yet commenced operations.
+Cumulatively, the Company has paid approximately \$4,000 on behalf of talkMD for income taxes.